An Alaska Inside Passage cruise is on a lot of people’s bucket lists. It’s also one of those places that will leave you speechless.

 Ports of Call on an Alaska Inside Passage Sailing

-Juneau: The Capital of Alaska, Juneau is unique in that it can only be accessed by boat or plane.
-The Mendenhall Glacier and the infamous Red Dog Saloon are among the city’s must-visit sites.
+Juneau: The Capital of Alaska, Juneau is unique because it can only be accessed by boat or plane.
+The Mendenhall Glacier, the infamous Red Dog Saloon, and the Tongass National Forest — which is the largest national forest in the United States — are among the city’s must-visit sites.
+What makes the city even more interesting is its whale-watching tours, as well as its wide variety of animals, including bald eagles, sea lions, harbor seals, and many more!

 Skagway: Alaska’s most famous Gold Rush town, visitors here can ride the famous White Pass and Yukon Route railway to White Pass Summit or go for a hike along the Skagway Skilloot Trail.